blocksninja/das-coin/doc/keepass.md

 ###How to setup###

-Sample initialization flow from _das-qt_ console (this needs to be done only once to set up the association):
+Sample initialization flow from _tribe-qt_ console (this needs to be done only once to set up the association):

  - Have KeePass running with an open database
- - Start _das-qt_
+ - Start _tribe-qt_
  - Open console
- - Type "_keepass init_" in das-qt console
+ - Type "_keepass init_" in tribe-qt console
  - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
  - You should get a response like this "_Association successful.
-Id: mydrkwalletdas - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
+Id: mydrkwallettribe - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
- - Edit _das.conf_ and fill in these values
+ - Edit _tribe.conf_ and fill in these values
 ```
 keepass=1
 keepasskey=AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=
 keepassid=mydrkwallet
 keepassname=testwallet
 ```
- - Restart _das-qt_
+ - Restart _tribe-qt_

 At this point, the association is made.
 The next action depends on your particular situation: